adampetrie/waterparks/ontario/_water-parks/plunge-blue-mountain-water-park.md

 Located in the Blue Mountain Village, Plunge is a water park that was inspired by the tradition of cottage-style boathouses.
 Featuring indoor and outdoor pools, an indoor water playground, hot tubs, a rope swing, and dock and water slides, there is fun for the whole family!

 #### Hours of Operation
-April 1 – June 24, 2016 (Friday, Saturday and Sunday only) from 10am to 7pm
+April 1 – June 23, 2017 (Friday, Saturday and Sunday only) from 10am to 7pm
-Daily June 25 – September 5th from 10am to 9pm
+Daily June 24 – September 3rd from 10am to 9pm
+September 4 - December 22, 2017 (Friday, Saturday and Sunday only) from 10am to 7pm

 #### Location
 Blue Mountain Village